« HEALING BEGINS WITH AN AROMATIC BATH AND A DAILY MASSAGE »

 WHAT ARE ESSENTIAL OILS

-Essential oils are highly concentrated, volatile, aromatic compounds derived from plants.
+Essential oils are natural, highly concentrated, volatile aromatic compounds extracted from plants.

 CHARACTERISTICS OF ESSENTIAL OILS